ebuchman/blog/content/posts/uoa.md

 European Payments Union to do that, an institution designed to balance the payments graph amongst its members by transferring those bilateral relations to multilateral ones.
-The EPU was deemed such a success they thought they no longer needed it, and shut it down after less than 10 years.
+The EPU was deemed such a success they thought they no longer needed it, and tragically shut it down after less than 10 years.
 And later, when the US had become the world's largest debtor, and was pushing for the creation of new reserve assets at the IMF (the SDRs), the European representatives insisted that there was no need for more